springdevs/invoice/readme.txt

 Create, print & email PDF invoices & packing slips for WooCommerce orders.

 ## Features

 - Automatic generate invoice for order
-- Avaiable to Download or Preview
+- Available to Download or Preview
 - Download or Preview bulk invoices
 - Automatically update invoice when order data is changed
 - Easy to use !

 == Installation ==

     = Installation from within WordPress =